wso2/docker-apim/docker-compose/pattern-1/README.md

 ```
 127.0.0.1 api-manager
 ```
-If you are using docker machine, please use the docker machine IP instead of the local machine IP.
+If you are using docker machine, please use the docker machine IP instead of the local maGchine IP.

 #### How to access the environment